Binjimen Victor: New York Giants

-Victor signed with the New York Giants as an undrafted free agent on April 25, 2020, shortly after the conclusion of the 2020 NFL Draft.
+Victor signed with the New York Giants as an undrafted free agent on April 25, 2020, shortly after the conclusion of the 2020 NFL draft.
 He was waived on September 5, 2020 and signed to the practice squad the next day.
 His practice squad contract with the team expired after the season on January 11, 2021.

 Baltimore Ravens

 On January 15, 2021, Victor signed a reserve/futures contract with the Baltimore Ravens.
 He was waived on August 31, 2021 and re-signed to the practice squad the next day.
 He signed a reserve/future contract with the Ravens on January 10, 2022.

 On August 30, 2022, Victor was waived by the Ravens and signed to the practice squad the next day.
-On January 14, 2023 Victor was promoted to Baltimore's active roster for their playoff game versus the Cincinnati Bengals.
+On December 3, Victor was signed to Baltimore's active roster after Tylan Wallace was placed on injured reserve.
+Two days later, he was waived by the Ravens.
+He re–signed to the Ravens' practice squad on December 7.
+On January 14, 2023, Victor was promoted to Baltimore's active roster for their playoff game versus the Cincinnati Bengals.

+Birmingham Stallions

+On December 26, 2023, Victor signed with the Birmingham Stallions of the United States Football League (USFL).
+He re-signed with the team on August 15, 2024.
+He was released on February 5, 2025.

+Edmonton Elks

+Victor signed with the Edmonton Elks on March 21, 2025.